 Open rhinoplasty is a surgical procedure most often recommended for patients who need major adjustments or require the correction of complex issues.
 During the procedure, the surgeon makes a small incision on the columella, the tissue between your nostrils.
 This allows the surgeon to lift the skin and see the entire nasal structure.

-This level of visibility is very important for procedures that require precise adjustments, such as refining the nasal tip, correcting asymmetry, or making significant structural changes.
+This level of visibility is very important for rhinoplasty procedures that require precise adjustments, such as refining the nose tip, correcting nasal asymmetry, or making significant structural changes.
 Although the incision is visible during the healing process, it usually fades over time and becomes almost unnoticeable.

-Open rhinoplasty is a common choice for anyone looking into the types of rhinoplasty options when detailed corrections or reconstructive work is required.
+Open rhinoplasty is a common choice for anyone looking into the types of rhinoplasty options when detailed corrections or reconstructive rhinoplasty is required.

 Closed Rhinoplasty